 The coffee grinding is all done automatically depending on the filter basket you load and it also offers 'smart tamping' to help you achieve even compression of the grounds.
 A real stand-out was its pre-infusion capabilities, which varies depending on the coffee function selected and density of its coffee dose.
 The result was a short and darkly moreish coffee shot adorned with flavourful crema.
 Read our full De'Longhi La Specialista Maestro review.

-Sage Oracle Touch espresso machine
+Sage the Oracle Touch

-Sage Oracle Touch espresso machine
+Sage the Oracle Touch with badge

-Best bean-to-cup espresso machine
+Best blowout bean-to-cup espresso machine

 This Sage is a premium example of a manual bean-to-cup coffee machine which combines automated pre-sets with sophisticated personalisation features.
 There are 11 total pre-sets on offer, plus the option to save your own tailored coffee presets for ease.
 Depending on the filter basket you’ve loaded, this machine automatically grinds and doses the coffee.